uidaholib/dds-student-workflow/content/3-metadata.md

 ## How do we describe things?

-In the CDIL, we use the simple [Dublin Core Metadata Practices](https://en.wikipedia.org/wiki/Dublin_Core), which provide us a standard for how we format our descriptions and make the information readable for a large audience.
-This section will cover the details of the different formats and guidelines for all common sections of a metadata sheet that technicians will encounter.
+We use the simple [Dublin Core Metadata Practices](https://en.wikipedia.org/wiki/Dublin_Core), which provide us a standard for how we format our metadata and make the information readable for a large audience.
+This section will cover the details of the different formats and guidelines for all common sections of a metadata spreadsheet that technicians will encounter.

-Not all of the fields listed below will appear on every metadata sheet.
-Some metadata sheets will have extra fields depending on the subject material.
+Not all of the fields listed below will appear on every metadata spreadsheet.
+Some metadata spreadsheets will have extra fields depending on the subject material.
 As a general rule, though, these are the most common fields you will encounter when entering metadata.
 It may seem like a lot of information, but each field serves a purpose for both preservation and access.

 If you have questions, please refer to CDIL staff.

 ---

 ### Metadata Fields for Students to Fill In

 ##### filename
 - *required*